Discover the most popular beaches in Cape Town

 Boulders

-Boulders Beach is nestled in a sheltered cove between Simon’s Town and Cape Point, and has become world famous for its thriving colony of African Penguins and magnificent wind sheltered, safe beaches.
+Boulders Beach is nestled in a sheltered cove between Simon's Town and Cape Point and has become world-famous for its thriving colony of African Penguins and magnificent wind-sheltered beaches.
 It is set in the midst of a residential area and has a spot for sunbathing and a spot from where the Penguins can be observed at close range on their own little protected beach, Foxy Beach.
 If you go for a dip at Boulders you may be lucky enough to observe a Penguin from really close as they tend to float around in close proximity to the swimmers, not feeling threatened in the least.
 This is quite a fascinating experience.

 Muizenberg

 Ready to start planning your trip?
-Find the answers to your travel-related questions in our handy, one-stop Cape Town holiday planning hub – complete with info-packed guides and resources that will make planning your visit a breeze.
+Find the answers to your travel-related questions in our handy, one-stop – complete with info-packed guides and resources that will make planning your visit a breeze.
+Take a look here.